 An ERC-20 token is a cryptographic token that has been created on the Ethereum network.
 When a cryptocurrency is referred to as an ERC-20 token, this simply means that it is based on the Ethereum Network.

 ERC-20 is a technical standard on the Ethereum network that must be met for a token to become an ERC-20 token.
-By adhering to the technical standards of ERC-20, developers can guarantee that their token will be able to function within the Ethereum ecosystem.
+By adhering to the technical standards, developers can guarantee that their token will be able to function within the Ethereum ecosystem.

 Ethereum is a decentralized cryptocurrency platform that can support decentralized applications (dapps).
 Developers are able to use Ethereum to create dapps and use the underlying Ethereum technology to power them.
 This saves developers a load of time and means that Ethereum hosts a decentralized ecosystem of useful applications.
 Anyone can use Ethereum to create their own token using a smart contract.